Justice and Society Program

 Justice and Society Seminars

-The 2016 Justice and Society Seminar will be held July 5-11 in Aspen, CO.
+The 2016 Justice & Society Seminar will be held July 5-11 in Aspen, CO.
 Participation is by invitation only.
-If you wish to be considered, please send an expression of interest to Meryl Chertoff, Executive Director of the Justice and Society Program.
+If you wish to be considered, please send an expression of interest to Meryl Chertoff, Executive Director of the Justice & Society Program.

-Every summer the Justice and Society Seminar, co-founded by the late Supreme Court Justice Harry A. Blackmun and held in Aspen, brings together individuals from diverse backgrounds to discuss what we mean by justice and how a just society ought to structure its legal, judicial, and political institutions.
+Every summer the Justice & Society Seminar, co-founded by the late Supreme Court Justice Harry A. Blackmun and held in Aspen, brings together individuals from diverse backgrounds to discuss what we mean by justice and how a just society ought to structure its legal, judicial, and political institutions.

 The seminar enables participants to explore and test their values and beliefs in light of their professional and personal experiences.
 A structured dialogue is based on a volume of specially prepared readings of classic and contemporary writings, law cases, and works of literature, including Plato, John Stuart Mill, Martin Luther King, Jr., John Rawls, Isaiah Berlin, Herman Melville, and The Universal Declaration of Human Rights.